geronp/wordpress-sample/README.md

-# wordpress-sample
+# wordpress-theme
-A sample WordPress theme with backend and frontend code
+WordPress theme with backend and frontend code